 Before you pick a location for your next Asian property investment, it’s important that you do some research about the visa options available.

-Luckily, you’ll find a handful of countries in Asia who have understood that foreigners want to stay there long term, bringing decent cash to the local economy.
+Luckily, you’ll find a handful of countries in Asia that have understood that foreigners want to stay there long term, bringing decent cash to the local economy.

-In this article, I list 4 Asian countries that offer long term and real estate investments visas to foreigners.
+In this article, I list 4 Asian countries that offer long-term and real estate investment visas to foreigners.
 Let’s have a look.

 Personally, Thailand is one of my favorite countries to visit in Asia, I often make a trip once in a while, to recharge my batteries.

-Even if Thailand might not be the best place for investors with a high risk appetite and to maximize yields, many foreigners (for example example Hong Kongers and Japanese) want to have property in a place that’s ‘livable’.
+Even if Thailand might not be the best place for investors with a high-risk appetite and to maximize yields, many foreigners (for example Hong Kongers and Japanese) want to have property in a place that’s ‘livable’.